JSchelldorfer/Intro2R/README.md

-# Introduction to R for Actuaries, Bratislava 2019
+# A Short Introduction to R for Actuaries, Bratislava 2019

 All the material of the training is available here.
-The course is based on various other courses and teaching material.
+The course closely follows other courses and teaching material.
 More details are given below.

 ### Required Software
 - R (https://cloud.r-project.org/bin/windows/base/ )